esl-epfl/pynq-power-ranger/SW_Examples/README.md

 - **HW**: The Vivado project to generate the bitstream with the XADC IP.
 It include a Makefile with multiple targets for the project and bitstream generation.
 Use 'make help' to display the list of available targets.
 - **SW**: The SW necessary to create a C/C++ application in Linux, inside the Pynq board.
 The application implements a driver to communicate with the XADC IP and read the current consumption.
 These SW examples are meant to be compiled inside the Pynq board!

+> [!NOTE]
-> [NOTE] All the examples are for execution with Vitis HLS and Vivado 2022.2.
+> All the examples are for execution with Vitis HLS and Vivado 2022.2.

 ## 🏃‍♂️ How to Run